 Click the edit button to reveal up to 16 markers that divide the Loop up into slices.
 You can shuffle to play the slices in any order you wish.
 Once you have your sequence set, press the white key assigned to the Loop you want to play and the black key assigned to the modifier at the same time to play the resequenced Loop.

 Chopping and rearranging the bits of a sample recontextualizes sounds that inspire you.
 Daft Punk proved their mastery of this technique with the hit single “One More Time.”
 The space disco smash song uses rearranged strings from “More Spell on You” by Eddie Johns.
 Twenty years ago, that work was a heavy lift.
 But the Resequence modifier makes it easy.

 See Playhead in action

-The Playhead modifier provides alternative speeds, direction of playback, and marker positions for all Loops in a Kit.
+The Playhead modifier provides alternative speeds, direction of playback, and marker positions for all Loops in a Sampler.
 It’s great for performing quick reverse turnarounds, speed changes, or jumping to a particular point in a Loop at the press of a key.

 The Playhead Modifier uses similar marker positions that let you set up where the sample should start.
 You can stretch and compress the speed of a sample without a loss in sound quality.

 Use this modifier to throw a Loop in reverse or turn small slices of a Loop into glitchy alien textures.
 When you want to warp and mangle a sample, this is the way to go.

 See Repeater in action